awsdocs/amazon-athena-user-guide/doc_source/workgroups-create-update-delete.md

                    .withQueryExecutionContext(queryExecutionContext)
                   .withWorkgroup(WorkgroupName)
      ```
-   + If you are using the JDBC driver, set the workgroup name in the connection string using the `Workgroup` configuration parameter\.
+   + If you are using the JDBC or ODBC driver, set the workgroup name in the connection string using the `Workgroup` configuration parameter\.
 The driver passes the workgroup name to Athena\.
 Specify the workgroup parameter in the connection string as in the following example:

      ```
      jdbc:awsathena://AwsRegion=<AWSREGION>;UID=<ACCESSKEY>;